Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Description: A time to continue exploring rhythm and street dance styles through popular movements and music.

 Class Dress Code: Athletic wear that allows freedom of movement along with studio-only sneakers.
+Loose t-shirts, short athletic shorts, and bra tops worn alone are not appropriate.

 Girls Class Dress Code: Leotard and tights or leggings/bike shorts and fitted top with tan jazz shoes.
 Hair should be secured and out of the face.
+Loose t-shirts, short athletic shorts, and bra tops worn alone are not appropriate.

 Boys Class Dress Code: Athletic wear that allows freedom of movement with tan jazz shoes.